About Side Winder by Fuse

 Our Final Thoughts About the Fuse Side Winder Reel

 Fuse Reel’s founder, Logan Bailey, graduated from Brigham Young University in 2016 with expertise in entrepreneurship, business, management, and marketing, according to his LinkedIn page.
 And based on what we learned from his bio on the Side Winder website, he came up with the idea for the reel after noticing during class that, “every table was covered in an ugly mess of chargers.”

 After creating a makeshift design from electrician’s fish tape purchased at Home Depot, Logan tells us that he turned his college house’s basement into a workshop and quickly made Side Winder into a reality.

-For us, this MacBook reel represents a “why didn’t we think of that” moment, as many of us on the HighYa team have experienced damaged MacBook chargers and frequent disorganization.
-As a result, we pledged, so be sure to bookmark this page, and we'll update the article as soon as we receive our reel in January or February 2018.
+Bottom line: For us, this Side Winder reel represents a “why didn’t we think of that” moment, as many of us on the HighYa team have experienced damaged MacBook chargers and frequent disorganization.

 And while we had to exercise patience during the manufacturing process (as with any crowdfunding campaign), it was well worth the wait, as we think Fuse Reels delivered on all their original promises.
 We’re anxious to find out what other products the company has in store.

 Read next: The Risks of Backing a Crowdfunding Campaign